EdgarJaber/bayes-calibration-for-prognostics/README.md

 # Introduction

-This is the reproducible code for the paper *Offline assimilation of Multifidelity Data for Robust Degradation Prognostics*, preprint available here...
+This is the reproducible code for the paper *Fusion of heterogeneous data for robust degradation prognostics*, preprint available [here](https://edgarjaber.github.io/assets/pdfs/ress_fusion_25.pdf)

 To cite this work please use the following BibTeX entry:
 ```
 @misc{jaber2025,
-  author  = {Jaber, E. and Chabridon, V. and Remy, E. and Mougeot, M. and Lucor, D. and Keller, M. and Pelamatti, J. and Baudin, M.},
+  author  = {Jaber, E. and Remy, E. and Chabridon, V. and Mougeot, M. and Lucor},
-  title   = {{Offline assimilation of Multifidelity Data for Robust Degradation Prognostics}},
+  title   = {{Fusion of heterogeneous data for robust degradation prognostics}},
   arxiv = {},
   year  = {2025}
 }
 ```
-This article proposes a methodology for assimilating sparse and multifidelity degradation data into a simulation model.
+This article proposes a methodology for assimilating sparse and heterogeneous degradation data into a simulation model.
 It relies on kernel sensitivity analysis HSIC-based indices as well as a specific Bayesian likelihood using different priors for the noise.
 It then makes use of RWMH-MCMC for sampling in this tailored posterior distribution.
 If the degradation simulation model is expensive to evaluate, we rely on Karhunèn-Loève-based time-varying surrogate models and the methodology can also integrate multiple equally valid surrogates to overcome possible surrogate bias.
 Robust prediction of probabilistic remaining useful life for the asset under consideration can then be made.

 ![General Scheme](plots/FIG1_general_scheme.png)